Dock Bubblers to Melt Away Your Winter Boating Woes

 Dock Bubbler Details to Keep in Mind

 Dock bubblers make an excellent choice for permanent docks.
-However, if you have a non-permanent type of dock, there are a few things that you must keep in mind.
+However, if you have a non-permanent type of dock, they can also be used.
+There are just a few things that you must keep in mind.

 Sheets of Ice